NOTE: Reserving your tickets in advance saves time on arrival. Get your tickets today.

 Get Your Tickets

 Houseplants bring a touch of nature into our homes and offer a variety of benefits such as air purification, vibrant color palettes, and peace.
 Yet, do our plants have the same feelings about living with humans?
-In collaboration with Keylight, Phipps is proud to present a screening of the expermental documentary Light Needs that examines the houseplants that cohabitate with humans and highlights the surprisingly intimiate and complex relationships that can develop between them.
+In collaboration with Keylight, Phipps is proud to present a screening of the experimental documentary Light Needs that examines the houseplants that cohabitate with humans and highlights the surprisingly intimate and complex relationships that can develop between them.
 After the screening, Light Needs director Jesse McLean will host a discussion to dive deeper into the film's creation, meaning and more.

 About Jesse McLean